jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But an easy to use, friendly, reasonable list of rules, codes, regulations, and by-laws will only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring on the era of mass-collaboration.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store and a complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 Companies won't disappear in the future—we'll always need big organizations.
-They'll just be checked and balanced by individuals and small companies connected in mass-collaboration.
+They'll just be checked and balanced by individuals and small business connected in mass-collaboration.
 We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._

 ## Click